-East London, United Kingdom – A creepy man who served prison time for terrorizing the mother of his child with death threats and images of a dead body covered in a shroud has been permitted to stay at a women’s refuge.
+East London, London, UK – A creepy man who served prison time for terrorizing the mother of his child with death threats and images of a dead body covered in a shroud has been permitted to stay at a women’s refuge.

 44-year-old Mark Addis was arrested in November 2013 and spent six months in prison on remand after repeatedly issuing threats to kill Julie Lane, his female ex-partner and the mother of his child.

 Upon release, Mr. Addis arrived at his current conclusion that he is a woman.
 He was homeless, and sought help from the Stonewall Housing Association, which is dedicated to providing housing advice and support for lesbian, gay, bisexual and trans-identified individuals.
 Stonewall referred Mr. Addis to St. Mungo’s.
 St. Mungo’s allowed Mr. Addis to move into one of their hostels, the LGBTQ Project.

 While residing at the LGBTQ Project, Mr. Addis changed his named to Melissa, and began wearing makeup and apparel designed for women.

 However, Mr. Addis has not changed on the inside, according to accounts from female residents at East London Women’s Project, a shelter refuge for women that Mr. Addis visits each day.